-Looking at the world today, much of the planet is the detritus of the brutality of the Western search for domination and conquest - ever perfected by today’s corporatocracy, financeocracy and oligarchy.
+Looking at the world today, much of the planet has been adversely affected by the brutality of the Western search for domination and conquest - ever perfected by today’s corporatocracy, financeocracy and oligarchy.
 The Earth herself is now looking to you, to the people who have tended the earth for 100,000 years, spanning geological catastrophes that today we seek to ignore, while closing our eyes to similar ecological catastrophes we have already created in ‘our’ epoch of the Anthropocene.

 The 10 millennia that has seen the development of what is now the ‘western civilisation’ that dominates, destroys and is slowly reducing to detritus the major part of the entire world population and its natural diversity evidently do not carry the seeds of wisdom we are desperately in need of today.
 On the contrary, the 10 decimillennia of Australian civilisation, the peoples who eschewed the deceptive riches of quantity for the wealth of quality, can present the essential understanding that can lead this country, and the entire planet, to a new world, a world of people and planet, rather than a world of profit and power for the few.